Alignak-monitoring-contrib/alignak-backend/docs/configuration.rst

 Introduction
 ------------

-The backend uses a configuration file that is located in one of these folders:
+The backend uses a configuration file that it searchs for in one of these folders:

    * /usr/local/etc/alignak_backend/settings.json
    * /etc/alignak_backend/settings.json